 All in all this quinoa stuffed squash is a delicious, comforting dish that’s filling but not heavy.
 It makes for a great meal at this time of year as it has such a tasty range of flavors.
 You could also serve it as a vegetarian (and vegan) main dish alternative for Thanksgiving and other holiday celebrations coming up.
 It is, after all, a pretty impressive self-contained serving of goodness.
 Whenever you might have it, it’s a great dish that we really enjoyed and I hope you will too.
 For now I’m sharing with Fiesta Friday and Saucy Saturdays.

-- 2 large or 4 small sweet dumpling squash
+- 4 sweet dumpling squash small, or 2 large

 - 1 cup water